 YSO & YPO Conductor

-Hailed for his “expert direction” by the Fanfare magazine, Paraguayan conductor Ernesto Estigarribia is the Assistant Conductor and Youth Ensembles Music Director of the Quad City Symphony.
-He has previously served as Music Director of Buffalo Community Orchestra and Southeastern Minnesota Youth Orchestras.
-With a passion for working with young musicians, he is also member of the conducting staff of the Greater Twin Cities Youth Symphonies.
+Hailed for his “expert direction” by the Fanfare magazine, Paraguayan conductor Ernesto Estigarribia is highly regarded for his versatility and effervescent energy on and off the podium.
+He is Associate Conductor of the Quad City Symphony Orchestra and Music Director of the Quad City Symphony Youth Ensembles.
+Previous posts include Music Director of the Buffalo Community Orchestra and Artistic Director of the Southeastern Minnesota Youth Orchestras.
+With a passion for working with young musicians, he is a member of the conducting staff of the Greater Twin Cities Youth Symphonies and frequently appears as a conductor and clinician for high school orchestra festivals.

-Ernesto has conducted the Mankato Symphony, Rochester (MN) Symphony, Oskaloosa Music Festival Orchestra, Orquesta del Centro del Conocimiento (Argentina), and Orquesta Sinfónica del Congreso Nacional (Paraguay), where he was the first Paraguayan guest conductor to appear in the International series.
-In 2016, Ernesto conducted the premiere recording of the “Concertino for Viola” by Brazilian composer João Ripper with violist Korey Konkol and the University of Minnesota Camerata.
-In addition to symphonic performances, Ernesto has led numerous opera productions including Gianni Schicchi, Idomeneo, Albert Herring, and Weisse Rose.
+Ernesto has conducted the Mankato Symphony, Sheboygan Symphony, La Crosse Symphony, Dubuque Symphony, St. Cloud Symphony, Rochester Symphony, Oskaloosa Music Festival Orchestra, Orquesta de Cámara del Centro del Conocimiento (Argentina), and Orquesta Sinfónica del Congreso Nacional (Paraguay) and has also served as cover conductor for the Minnesota Orchestra.
+In 2016, Ernesto conducted the recording of music by Brazilian composer João Ripper with violist Korey Konkol and the University of Minnesota Camerata.
+In addition to symphonic performances, Ernesto has led numerous opera productions including Puccini’s Gianni Schicchi, Mozart’s Idomeneo, Britten’s Albert Herring, and Zimmermann’s Weisse Rose.

-His festival appearances include Orchestra of the Americas, Britten-Pears Young Artist Programme (England), Festival de Música de Santa Catarina (Brazil), Pienza Music Festival (Italy), International Festival Week of St. Petersburg Conservatory (Russia), and Academia Internacional Teatro del Lago (Chile).
+An accomplished violinist, he has performed extensively as a soloist and chamber musician.
+His festival appearances include Orchestra of the Americas, Britten-Pears Young Artist Program (England), Festival de Música de Santa Catarina (Brazil), Pienza Music Festival (Italy), International Festival Week of St. Petersburg Conservatory (Russia), and Academia Internacional Teatro del Lago (Chile).

-Ernesto holds degrees from Pittsburg State University and the University of Minnesota where he studied conducting with Mark Russell Smith.
-In his free time, he enjoys cooking vegan recipes with his wife Sabrina Tabby.
+Ernesto holds degrees from Pittsburg State University (BM) and the University of Minnesota (MM and DMA) where he studied conducting with Mark Russell Smith.
+In his free time, he enjoys cooking vegan recipes with his wife Sabrina.